Last Updated on February 2, 2023 by Dee

 **This page may contain affiliate links to products I have used or recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.**

 Why Do You Use Tape on Watercolor Paper?

-The first reason to use masking tape is to hold the paper in place while it dries.
-It is essential to use water-activated tape since regular masking tape can ruin a painting when it dries.
-A water-activated tape is also a good option because it is repositionable and will not cause any damage to your watercolor paper during removal.
+A repositionable tape is a good option because it will not cause any damage to your watercolor paper during removal.
 It is also ideal for painting on textured papers.